MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 SaaS apps published to Microsoft commercial marketplace, either Azure marketplace or Microsoft AppSource are known as SaaS offers.
 Based on the SaaS offer configurations, the offers are available in one or both the marketplaces.
 This guide helps you to add SaaS offers as premium and/or enterprise plans for users who want more features to an existing basic free app.

-To create  a SaaS offer for your application and sell through commercial marketplace, here are some general steps you can follow:
+To create a SaaS offer for your application and sell through commercial marketplace, you must first plan and prepare for the offer:

 1. Plan your offer
 1. Prepare to create an offer/Fulfil the prerequisites